-Living and working in close proximity were Eliezer Ben-Yehuda (1858-1922), a former rabbinical student from Belarus attempting to revive a spoken Hebrew language; Abraham Zvi Idelsohn (1882-1938), a cantor from Latvia, documenting and researching Jewish musical traditions, and Boris Schatz (1866-1932), the son of a Hebrew schoolteacher from Lithuania looking to create a unique Jewish artistic style inspired by Bezalel, the biblical artist par excellence.
+Living and working in the city, in close proximity, were, among others, Eliezer Ben-Yehuda (1858-1922), a former rabbinical student from Belarus attempting to revive a spoken Hebrew language; Abraham Zvi Idelsohn (1882-1938), a cantor from Latvia, documenting and revitalizing Jewish musical traditions; and Boris Schatz (1866-1932), an artist born into an orthodox Jewish family from Lithuania looking to create a unique Jewish artistic style in Palestine.

 In 1906, Schatz founded The Bezalel School of Arts and Crafts in Jerusalem, fulfilling his dream to establish a Jewish art cooperative.
 The institution's biblical namesake was Bezalel, the chief architect of the Tabernacle (Exodus 31 and 35).
 The school trained scores of artists and artisans.
 The artists were mostly recruited among young European Jewish immigrants.
 The artisans were predominantly Yemenite Jews and women who were members of the Yishuv (the local pre-Zionist Jewish community).

 Schatz also published numerous literary works.
 Among them was Jerusalem Rebuilt: A Daydream, a utopian novel published in Hebrew in 1918 and later translated into Yiddish.
 The novel described the Land of Israel a century later, in the year 2018, as a socialist Jewish state in which most economic wealth was created through cooperative art production.
 At the heart of the future country stood an idealized school and museum named after Bezalel, described as a modern Temple of Jerusalem devoted to the celebration and rejuvenation of Jewish art.